 The Battle of Tours was a very significant battle fought between the Moorish forces under Andalusian governor Abdul Rahman and a Frankish army under Charles Martel.
 The battle was fought in 732, a few months after the Battle of River Garonne.
 Abdul Rahman’s army had just defeated Duke Odo of Aquitaine and proceeded northwards where they were confronted by the Frankish might.

-Charles Martel was able to display his excellent generalship in the battle, forcing the Moors to give battle at a battlefield of his choice.
+Charles Martel was able to display his excellent generalship in the battle, forcing the Moors to give battle on a battlefield of his choice.
 He was subsequently able to defeat the Moors and stop their advance northwards.